-Conducting this narrative is a Jukebox, which sits at a bar in a neighborhood in the northern part of Rio.
-This jukebox dwells on the fringes of legality, illegality, and a third state of “imposed” illegality by the Police, articulated via the listening practices it affords.
-The jukebox is a clear example of how sound marks territory both for the Police as well for the drug factions that control Rio’s underprivileged neighborhoods.
-The cultural and political function of this type of jukebox subverts its intended design, articulating a non-verbal language within the social configuration of the neighborhood in question.
+This paper interrogates one of the many articulations of racialized sonic violence in Brazil; specifically, what I call “listening anxieties” perpetrated by the Military Police of Rio de Janeiro.
+The paper explores how the Police make extensive use of sonic design practices not only to exercise direct violence against marginalized populations in the city, but also to hyper-amplify a sense of permanent threat in the so-called “pacified” favelas of Rio.
+Conducting this narrative is a Jukebox that sits in a bar in a neighborhood in northern Rio.
+This jukebox dwells on the fringes of legality, illegality, and a third state of “imposed” illegality defined by the police and articulated through the listening practices it affords.
+The jukebox is a clear example of how sound marks territory for both the police and the drug factions that control Rio’s underprivileged neighborhoods.
+The cultural and political function of this type of jukebox subverts its intended design, articulating a non-verbal language within the social configuration of a neighborhood.

 This publication is an updated, revised version of the lectures.
 Listen to the one given at CTM 2018 below: